Skip to main content

 Tool Acquisition:

-Putting tools to use improving trails such as the High-Efficiency Trail Assessment that allows fast trail data collection, helping hikers choose the right trail for their abilities and identifying accessible options for trail-ready wheelchairs.
+Purchasing tools like the High-Efficiency Trail Assessment Process (HETAP) to quickly collect trail data—helping hikers choose trails that match their abilities and identifying routes that are accessible for trail-ready wheelchairs.

 Training programs like the Master Trail Building course, offering a comprehensive 30-hour experience in planning and creating sustainable multi-use trails.